underspecified/bscorpus/README.md

 See `dependencies.md` and `python_deps.txt` for dependencies.

 ## License
 Please cite reference [\[1\]][link-pacling-2009] if you use the Bad Science Corpus.
-Otherwise, it may be used with restriction.
+Otherwise, it may be used without restriction.
 All blog posts and other downloaded webpages are copyright their original authors and are being shared under the fair use.
-All code is copyright Eric Nichols and may be used, modified, and redistributed under the terms of the [GNU General Public License, version 2][link-gpl2]
+All code is copyright Eric Nichols and may be used, modified, and redistributed under the terms of the [GNU General Public License, version 2][link-gpl2].

 [link-gpl2]: http://www.gnu.org/licenses/gpl-2.0.html